legeannd/desafio-proft/README.md

 <!-- Remember to create a .env file to put the enviroment variables exemplified in the .env.example file with your personal data. -->

-After finishing installation, the web page will be open in your browser.
+After finishing installation, the mobile app will be open.

 ---